tlockAOB/CoderTicket/README.md

 * [ ] Events are automatically labeled as "Hot".
 "Hot" events should have a red border or some sort of visual flourish.
 The event title should also be prefixed with "**HOT:**".
 * [ ] Instead of showing all of the events on the main page, an "admin" user can dictate the events that show up on the main page.

+### Additional Stories

+* [x] User ticket purchase screen shows ticket\_type price and calculates total price in real time on change to ticket\_type or quanity select fields

 ## Notes

 I had a difficult time with the more advanced relationships between models in this example.
 Reading others' code as an addition to the lecture instruction was critical.

 This is partly because the lecture was mainly focused on testing.
 While some of the optional exercises focused nested models or more advanced model relationships, they weren't part of the required stories of previous assignments.
 Because of this, they were touched on a bit briefly during class.
 However, reading code of successful past examples was instrumental, and all is now clear.

 Before actions, validation, etc was straightforward, it was knowing what 'rails magic' would work where when setting up controller and forms that tripped me up.
+However, since I completed this homework late, some of the nested model stuff was more clear by the time I worked through ticket types and tickets/purchases.

 On the testing side, see the Pending test in "spec/views/show.html.erb\_spec.rb" I don't understand why I can't test a view which requires the 'ticket\_types' method.

+Something weird I noticed was that when chrome tries to automatically translate from vietnamese to english (on ticket purchase page, venue address has many vn characters), it ends up messing up the markup on the submit buttons.
+Thats a weird bug.

 ## License